Free AI Visibility + Awareness score

 Recommended split: 40% SEO / 60% AEO

 If you’re an established player, your organic search presence has momentum.
 The marginal return on additional SEO investment is lower.
-Meanwhile, AI search is the fastest-growing channel for how your buyers discover and evaluate solutions.
-Over-indexing on AEO protects your market position and captures the growing AI-first audience.
+AI search is the fastest-growing channel for how your buyers discover and evaluate solutions, so over-indexing on AEO protects your market position and captures the growing AI-first audience.

-Where to spend the AEO budget: Full AEO programs (audit, strategy, optimization, monitoring), thought leadership positioning, comprehensive entity and knowledge graph work, dedicated AI content architecture.
+Where to spend the AEO budget: Full AEO programs (audit, strategy, optimization, monitoring), thought leadership positioning, entity and knowledge graph work, and a dedicated AI content architecture.

 Important caveats

 These ratios are guidelines, not rules.
-The right allocation for your company depends on:
+The right allocation depends on:

-- Your competitive landscape in AI search (more competitor presence = more urgency)
+• How crowded the AI search results are for your category (more competitor presence = more urgency)

 Review and adjust quarterly.
 The market is moving fast, and your allocation should move with it.